 He began and built his professional career with Citibank NA Jakarta in 1989, and his last post was as Vice President in 1997.
 In March 1997, he joined the Lippo Group at PT Bukit Sentul Tbk, where he served as CEO until 2001.
 He commenced his services as President Director for PT Matahari Putra Prima Tbk in 2002 until 2018, and PT Matahari Department Store Tbk since 2009.
 He served as President Director of the Company from 2014 until 2015, wherein he accepted his appointment as member of the Nomination and Remuneration Committee from 2015 to this day, while concurrently serving as President Commissioner.

-Tati Hartawan started her career at Citibank Indonesia with the last position as Global Consumer Business Human Resources Head, Senior Vice President (1989 – 2013).
-Then, she served as Human Capital Director in Bank Mega (2013 – 2016), before joining Lippo Group of Companies as Senior HR Executive (2016-present).
+Tati Hartawan started her career at Citibank Indonesia with her last position as Global Consumer Business Human Resources Head, Senior Vice President (1989 – 2013).
+Then, she served as Human Capital Director at Bank Mega (2013 – 2016).
+She joined Lippo Group in 2016, currently serving as Chief Human Resources in PT Multipolar Tbk.

 Bagus Purboyo started his career in Human Resources at PT Voksel Electric Tbk (1990-1994).
 After that, he served as General Manager for Human Resources Department at PT Bukit Sentul Tbk (1994-2004), General Manager of Human Resources Department at PT Matahari Putra Prima Tbk (2004-2013), and member of Nomination and Remuneration Committee of PT Matahari Putra Prima Tbk (2015-2019).
 Currently, he also holds position as Commissioner of PT Surya Cipta Investama (2014-present).